ggerganov/ggml/docs/gguf.md

   - `falcon`
   - `rwkv`
 - **`general.quantization_version: uint32`**: version of quantization scheme.
 Not required if the model is not quantized (i.e. no tensors are quantized).
 If any tensors are quantized, this _must_ be present.
+- **`general.alignment: uint32`**: the global alignment to use, as described above.
+This can vary to allow for different alignment schemes, but it must be a multiple of 8.

 #### General metadata